 - Ensure that the business is not involved with illicit trades.

-The LE Group engages third-party tax experts to advise on all taxes affecting the Group in the UK and internationally and to prepare the necessary compliance obligations for timely reporting to the tax authorities.
-The LE Group regularly receives external communication from their third-party tax advisers containing pertinent information and legislative updates which are then analysed and implemented.
+The LE UK Group engages third-party tax experts to advise on all taxes affecting them in the UK and to prepare the necessary compliance obligations for timely reporting to the UK tax authorities.
+The LE UK Group regularly receives external communication from their third-party tax advisers containing pertinent information and UK legislative updates which are then analysed and implemented.